An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 Phase 3: Relationship Dynamics

-□ Is the price appropriate for the relationship?
+Is the price appropriate for the relationship?

-- Too cheap: Could come across as disrespectful
+- Too cheap: Could seem disrespectful

-□ Do I consider the balance of power?
+Do I consider the power balance?

 - Is this a business relationship?
 (Observe compliance limits)